Pottery: South Asia

-Cord-Impressed style pottery belongs to "Mesolithic" ceramic tradition that developed among Vindhya hunter-gatherers in Central India during the Mesolithic period.
+Cord-Impressed style pottery belongs to the "Mesolithic" ceramic tradition that developed among Vindhya hunter-gatherers in Central India during the Mesolithic period.
 This ceramic style is also found in later Proto-Neolithic phase in nearby regions.
 This early type of pottery, also found at the site of Lahuradewa, is currently the oldest known pottery tradition in South Asia, dating back to 7,000–6,000 BC.
 Wheel-made pottery began to be made during the Mehrgarh Period II (5,500–4,800 BC) and Merhgarh Period III (4,800–3,500 BC), known as the ceramic Neolithic and Chalcolithic.
-Pottery, including items known as the ed-Dur vessels, originated in regions of the Saraswati River / Indus River and have been found in a number of sites in the Indus Civilization.
+Pottery, including items known as the ed-Dur vessels, originated in regions of the Saraswati River / Indus River and has been found in some sites in the Indus Civilization.

 Despite an extensive prehistoric record of pottery, including painted wares, little "fine" or luxury pottery was made in the subcontinent in historic times.
 Hinduism discourages eating off pottery, which probably largely accounts for this.
 Most traditional Indian pottery vessels are large pots or jars for storage, or small cups or lamps, occasionally treated as disposable.
-In contrast there are long traditions of sculpted figures, often rather large, in terracotta; this continues with the Bankura horses in Panchmura, West Bengal.
+In contrast, there are long traditions of terracotta sculpted figures, often rather large; this continues with the Bankura horses in Panchmura, West Bengal.

 Southeast Asia

 15th-century Vietnamese Chu Dau blue-white porcelain dish with Islamic geometric decorations.

 Late Neolithic Manunggul Jar from Palawan used for burial, topped with two figures representing the journey of the soul into the afterlife.

 Pottery in Southeast Asia is as diverse as its ethnic groups.
-Each ethnic group has their own set of standards when it comes to pottery arts.
-Potteries are made due to various reasons, such as trade, food and beverage storage, kitchen usage, religious ceremonies, and burial purposes.
+Each ethnic group has its own set of standards for pottery.
+Potteries are made for various purposes, such as trade, food and beverage storage, kitchen use, religious ceremonies, and burial.